oyok2112/crossroads/readme.txt

 NOT integrated into the Hades II .exe file at all

-Runs entirely on a sqlite database created at first run (imported in [crossroads.py] from [create_db.py])
+Runs entirely on a sqlite database created at first run (imported in [crossroads.py] from [create_db.py]) To reset the entire database, just delete [crossroads.db] and it will be restored to original settings (from [create_db.py])

 Installation Instructions:
     1. Install imports in pip